-Conventional wisdom says you MUST customize your resume for every job you apply to, but is that right?
+Conventional wisdom says you MUST tailor your resume to every job you apply to, but is that right?

-They asked 273 recruiters and hiring managers, “How closely does a resume need to match the [job] description to warrant a next step with you?”
+They asked 273 recruiters and hiring managers, “How closely does a resume need to match the [job] description to warrant the next step with you?”

 As you can see in the chart below, only 20% of the responding recruiters and hiring managers want perfection:

 Thus, if you’re in a time crunch, send your resume whether it’s a perfect match for the job posting or not.
 Nothing ventured, nothing gained.
 If you’re a good fit, you have a four in five chance of that being OK.*

 *Do consider your market.
 If it’s hot, and candidates are hard to find, recruiters will be more flexible than if they have an inbox full of near-10s.
 Much of the “always customize” advice was published during the Great Recession and hasn’t been updated for current market conditions.

 When not tailoring your resume to the job at hand, you’ll up your odds of success if your resume has already been written to give recruiters:

 1. The information they want: where you’ve worked, for how long, and what you did — responsibilities and accomplishments (see the research).